-The Ethical Education Task Force, or EETF, currently chaired by Rev. Steve Easterday-McPadden, was the team established to address the prevention of such violations through developing and offering relevant educational workshops in each District to keep the subject of appropriate ministerial relationships before the clergy and lay ministry leaders of the Conference.
+The Ethical Education Task Force, or EETF, currently chaired by Rev. Steve Easterday-McPadden, was established to address the prevention of violations of the sacred trust of ministry through developing and offering relevant educational workshops in each District to keep the subject of appropriate ministerial relationships before the clergy and lay ministry leaders of the Conference.
+The scope of the workshops has been expanded over time to include topics related to “Safe Sanctuaries” (the protection of children, youth, and vulnerable adults – and those who work with these persons) and the proper use of Social Media and Church Technology.
 Since the work of the EETF is associated with ongoing formation of clergy and laity and the healthy practice of ministry, it is supervised by and accountable to the Board of Ordained Ministry.

 The work of the EETF is established by legislative action of the RMC.
 The legislative history is documented in the Journals of the Rocky Mountain Conference; however, the foundational piece of legislation is Petition AC07-1999 “Conference Church Ethics and Sexual Misconduct Prevention Training”, which established the requirement that all RMC clergy under appointment by the Bishop or assignment by a District Superintendent attend Ethics and Sexual Misconduct Prevention Training “once every four years”.